carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 Infrastructure is the **detail that makes your business rules work**.
-At last, we need some way to get to them (api, web, console apps, etc.) or we need some physical place to store our ideas (memory, database, nosql, etc.).
+At last, we need some way to get to them (api, web, console apps, etc.) or we need some physical place to store our ideas (memory, database, NoSQL, etc.).
 However, we should be able to exchange any of these pieces with another that behaves in the same way but with different implementations.
 What about starting with the Database access?